 Luckily, travel businesses can protect themselves with modern online fraud prevention tools for the travel industry without compromising the customer experience.
 Let’s examine some of the most common threats along with fraud management methods.
 It is worth noting that our team, as part of the provision of travel software development services, has repeatedly ensured the reliability of travel solutions.
 Therefore, if you have additional questions, please contact us.

 The methods which fraudsters use for extorting money and valuable information from travelers and companies include, but are not limited to:

 A fraud attack typically begins with obtaining consumers’ credit card numbers and identifying information.
-Identity theft was the third-most-common type of fraud in the United States in 2018, accounting for 15% of the nearly 3M fraud cases reported to the Federal Trade Commission.
+Identity theft was the third-most-common type of fraud in the travel industry in the United States in 2018, accounting for 15% of the nearly 3M fraud cases reported to the Federal Trade Commission.
 Criminals are stealing cardholders’ information through data breaches, card skimming, or malicious programs installed on legitimate websites.
 The numbers of credit cards and other data end up in the black market, where others buy them to perpetrate online purchase frauds.

 Scammers buy tickets to resell on darknet marketplaces or even for cash in the open.
 Vendors scan the numbers and since the cardholders have not reported their cards as stolen, the numbers clear.
 Stolen credit cards form a volatile combination with last-minute booking because it leaves airlines, hotels, or online travel agencies (OTAs) less than 48 hours for possible fraud detection.
 Scammers would often buy a ticket the day before departure and promptly check in for the flight online.
 They know that even if OTA detects the fraud, the airline would hardly deny boarding to a confirmed passenger.